Minnie the Moocher: Cover versions

-On January 19, 2001, Wyclef Jean opened his "All Star Jam @ Carnegie Hall" concert with this number, walking to the stage from the back of the audience, dressed all in white like Calloway's preferred white suit for performing.
-The song "The Mighty O" by Outkast is also heavily inspired by the "Minnie the Moocher".
+On January 19, 2001, Wyclef Jean opened his All Star Jam @ Carnegie Hall concert with this number, walking to the stage from the back of the audience, dressed in all white like Calloway's preferred white suit for performing.
+During a performance on the first season of American Idol (2002), Tamyra Gray performed the song on "Big Band" night.
+In a 2006 interview on The Tonight Show with Jay Leno, Hugh Laurie stated that his charity cover band, Band from TV, has the most popular recording of "Minnie the Moocher" available on the iTunes Store.